 You’d think that having slept fewer hours would mean your toddler would at least sleep in.
 After three kids, I can tell you that kids hardly sleep in, even if they were up plenty of hours the night before.

 For many, this isn’t an easy choice.
-Work and family schedules don’t always make it easy to put kids down at insanely early hours, sometimes as early as 7pm or even 6:30pm.
-But if you’re willing to try just about anything, an earlier bedtime may just be the trick.
+Work and family schedules don’t always make it easy to put kids down at early hours, sometimes as early as 7pm or even 6:30pm.
+But if you’re willing to try just about anything, an earlier bedtime may be the trick.

-4. Only check in once
+4. Don’t check in so often

 5. Adjust your toddler’s nap